University of Edinburgh logo British Antarctic Survey logo National Oceanographic Centre logo University of Leeds logo

 Satellite Data in Environmental Science – Centre for Doctoral Training

-SENSE will fund 70 PhD students, providing them with stipend, residential training, fieldwork funds and covering all university fees for 3-years and 9-months.
+SENSE fund 65 PhD students, providing them with stipend, residential training, fieldwork funds and covering all university fees for 3-years and 9-months.
 Our students will obtain a PhD from the University of Edinburgh or the University of Leeds, and your certificate will recognise the exceptional training you received as part of SENSE, and will feature the logos of the four core institutions involved in this training: the Universities of Edinburgh, Leeds, the National Oceanography Centre and the British Antarctic Survey.

 Benefits